-SIE will only fund travel if and when the CMC Campus wide non-essential travel ban is lifted.
-We are constantly monitoring the COVID-19 situation, please check back periodically on the main SIE page for any updates.
-If or when the travel ban is lifted, SIE will pay for housing, food & water, local transportation etc. when a student is approved to move to complete the internship or experience.
+Please check back periodically on the main SIE web page for any updates.
+SIE will only pay for housing, food & water, local transportation etc. when a student is approved to move to complete the internship or experience.

-Applications will be accepted on a rolling basis when the application launches on February 1st until May 31, 2021.
-After February 1, we invite you to submit your SIE application form on SMApply only when you have a confirmed internship or experience.
+Applications will be accepted on a rolling basis when the application launches on February 2022 and will close in May 2022.
+In February, we invite you to submit your SIE application form on SMApply only when you have a confirmed internship or experience.

 Yes, a confirmed opportunity is a letter, email or other form of documentation that shows an offer has been made to the student by a company or center/institute/program that clearly states you have been awarded the opportunity to join their team.
 You will be asked to upload this document as a part of the SIE application.

 We encourage you to take the time you need to apply to a wide range of opportunities, go on interviews and decide which opportunity is the best fit for you this summer prior to applying for funding.
 There is no advantage financially if you submit your application sooner.
 The key is to make a confident decision in your internship or experience this summer and not rush to apply prior to having time to consider all your options.